Probabilistic Radio-Visual Active Sensing for Search and Tracking: Theoretical results

-Th. \ref{th:axis_symmetric_ambiguity} statistically characterizes the axis-symmetric ambiguity, one of the main issues of RSSI-based localization systems.
-As \eqref{eq:path_loss_model} suggests, RSSI values bring information only on the target-receiver distance; consequently, the RF likelihood \eqref{eq:likelihood_RF} is axis-symmetric w.r.t. the receiver.
-Thus, in a particle-based RBE scheme, particles at the same distance from the receiver are equally weighted.
-When the sensing platform is static, this phenomenon generates severe convergence issues, since the belief map is toroidal with non-unique MAP estimate, as depicted in Fig. \ref{fig:axis_symmetry}.
-For this reason, most literature solutions propose to use multiple receivers~\cite{canton2017bluetooth}.
-When this is not feasible, the axis-symmetric effect can be mitigated by using a single moving receiver, as proven in Th. \ref{th:nonStatic_Rx}.
-Therefore, including the platform position in the control space, as in \eqref{eq:sensor_dynamics}, is beneficial for the convergence of RSSI-based probabilistic active tracking strategies.
-Another viable solution is the adoption of a bi-modal perception system.
-According to Th. \ref{th:biModality_benefit}, the visual likelihood \eqref{eq:likelihood_V} reduces the ambiguity in the particles weighting process.
-This is one main advantage of the radio-visual approach w.r.t. the radio-only counterpart.
-To completely exploit the disambiguation effect of visual observations, camera orientation should be included in the control space, as in \eqref{eq:sensor_dynamics}.
-In particular, with the control law defined in Sec. \ref{sec:method}, the platform uses camera measurements to discard wrong MAP candidates.
-In this way, most of the weight will concentrate around the true target position over time, as Fig. \ref{fig:no_axis_symmetry} shows.
+\textbf{Discussion - } Th. \ref{th:axis_symmetric_ambiguity} statistically characterizes the {\em axis-symmetric ambiguity}, one of the main issues in RSSI-based localization.
+As \eqref{eq:path_loss_model} suggests, RSSI values bring information only on the target-receiver distance; consequently, if the receiver is static, the belief map is toroidal with non-unique MAP estimate and severe convergence issues may arise.
+The axis-symmetric effect can be mitigated by using a moving receiver (Th. \ref{th:nonStatic_Rx}), or by aggregating visual information to RSSI data (Th. \ref{th:biModality_benefit}).
+In particular, to completely exploit the disambiguation effect of visual observations, camera orientation should be included in the control space, as in \eqref{eq:sensor_dynamics}.

-In conclusion, combining radio-visual cues in the RBE scheme and comprising the entire camera pose in $\mathcal{A}$, reduces the estimation ambiguities.
-This makes the localization procedure faster and more accurate (\mbox{Sec. \ref{subsec:proof_concept}}).
-Accordingly, the overall target visual detection task becomes more robust and more efficient (\mbox{Sec. \ref{sec:numerical}}).
+In conclusion, combining radio-visual cues in the RBE scheme, and comprising the entire camera pose in $\mathcal{A}$, reduces the estimation ambiguities.
+This makes the localization procedure faster and more accurate.
+Accordingly, the overall visual detection is more robust and more efficient (see \mbox{Sec. \ref{sec:numerical}}).